TachibanaYoshino/AnimeGANv3/README.md

 ## Let's use AnimeGANv3 to produce our own animation.

 **Updates**
+* `2023-10-31` Added three new styles of AnimeGANv3: Portrait  to Cute, 8bit and Sketch-0 style. :ghost:
 * `2023-09-18` Added a new AnimeGANv3 model for Face to Kpop style.
 * `2023-01-16` Added a new AnimeGANv3-photo.exe for the inference of AnimeGANv3's onnx model.
 * `2023-01-13` Added a new AnimeGANv3 model for Face to comic style.